eclipse-ecal/ecal-rs/README.md

-DEPRECATED: This repository is no longer maintained and has been archived as of June 20, 2025.
-It is provided as‑is for historical reference.
+DEPRECATED: This repository is not maintained and should be archived.
 For an actively maintained Rust eCAL binding, please see the [rustecal](https://github.com/eclipse-ecal/rustecal) project.

 # ecal-rs